Armin-ghasemi/ml-course-projects/02-Applied_Projects_Frameworks/Multilayer_Perceptron/README.md

     ```bash
     pip install torch pandas numpy category_encoders matplotlib
     ```
-3. Ensure `train.csv` and `test.csv` are in the same directory.
-4. Run all cells to preprocess data, train the MLP, and view the loss plots and final metrics.
+3. Run all cells to preprocess data, train the MLP, and view the loss plots and final metrics.